Admissions into Alconbury Church of England Primary School

 During the first full week we invite each child and his/her parents or carers to attend a ‘taster’ morning.
 This allows a small group of children (about 10) to spend the morning with the teaching assistants and the small group of parents to join the Reception teacher and Headteacher for a ‘workshop’.
 At the workshop, parents are introduced to various activities and systems used in class.
 The small groups give quality time for discussion and practical guidance.
 Children and parents also meet their Year 6 Befriender during the morning.
 Parents and children are asked to stay for a school meal before going home.

-During the second and third weeks, we have a part-time schooling; phasing in the staying for lunch.
-At the beginning of the fourth week all children attend full time.
+During the second week, we have a part-time schooling; phasing in the staying for lunch.
+At the beginning of the third week all children attend full time.
 We will negotiate with parents if their child may benefit more by staying part-time for longer.

 Please note that future arrangements may change.